 Polyterrasse has one of the nicest viewpoints in Zurich.
-To reach it, you can go with the Polybahn from Zurich Central.
+To reach it, you can go by the Polybahn from Zurich Central.
 Another option is to take the tram until ETH/Universitätsspital.

 From the Polyterrasse, you can see the roofs of the city and the alpine peaks far away.
 The Polyterrasse comes from the name of the previous name of the university near it, ETH.
 It used to be Eidgenössisches Polytechnikum in the past.

 Gustav Gull expanded between 1915 and 1924 the building was started by Gottfried Semper.
 He added the Polyterrasse.
 Between 1965 and 1978, Charles-Edouard Geisendorf added a multi-purpose hall.
 Sports and recreational rooms were also added.
 The terrace was complete.

 Address: Leonhardstrasse between Tannenstrasse and Karl-Schmid-Strasse.
 Tram 6, 9, 19 – ETH/Universitätsspital or Polybahn from Central.

 Schanzengraben is only 950 meters or 12 minutes by foot from the train station.

 Zurich city converted a third of its military installations into a place to relax in 1984.
 The Schanzengraben feels like a parallel world.
 You are still in the bustling city.
 Go down a small staircase two meters below, and it’s peaceful and relaxing.
 It is in the middle of the city but feels peaceful.